Responding to Moral Apologetics

 First, the moral realist would have the burden of proving that there is a cosmic telos, and that the human notion of moral value is instrumental to that telos.

 To the extent that we can infer general principles of the cosmic order, the cosmos has no telos — or the telos is simply the conversion of ordered energy into chaotic energy, leading eventually to the heat death of the universe.
-Now, that bleak view might be incorrect, but there is certainly no evidence for any other cosmic telos.
+That bleak view might be incorrect, but there is certainly no evidence for any other cosmic telos.

 Nature is genocidal.
 Evolution proceeds by genocide.
 Types of life are created and destroyed, created and destroyed.